 The no claim discount protector allows you to retain your NCD even if you make a claim within the year.

 Most insurance companies give you windscreen cover for free, but may charge $100 for each claim made.

 Personal accident cover may be applied for you or your passengers as a component of your insurance package.

-Some insurance companies limit the shops where you could take your car repaired.
-While most allow you to have your car repaired at your preferred shops, you could save money by allowing them to have repair restrictions put into your plan.
+Some insurance companies limit the shops where you could take your car for repairs.
+While most allow you to have your car repaired at your preferred shops, you could save money by allowing them to have repair restrictions through only authorised workshops put into your plan.